lavender37/My_PowerShell_OneLiner/README.md

 # PowerShell_OneLiner
 My collection of PowerShell One-Liners for data processing on Windows.

+Default - Work on Powershel

 ⭐ - CMD Compatibility

-⚠️ - Not sure the compatibility for other version
+⚠️ - Not sure the compatibility for Powershell with other version

 ### check Powershell version